hsk81/yeoman-generator-dizmo/README.md

 #### Yeoman: Managing Configuration

-As alternative to `.generator-dizmo/config.json` the `.yo-rc.json` file can be used to store default configuration values; see [managing configuration](http://yeoman.io/authoring/storage.html) for further information.
+As an alternative to `.generator-dizmo/config.json` the `.yo-rc.json` file can be used to store default configuration values; see the [managing configuration](http://yeoman.io/authoring/storage.html) section for further information.

 ## NPM scripts

 > Before running any script, please ensure that `npm install` has been executed, and that the dependencies beneath `node_modules` are up to date!

-Please read first [npm#scripts](https://docs.npmjs.com/misc/scripts) -- in each `package.json` the following scripts are available:
+Please read first about [npm#scripts](https://docs.npmjs.com/misc/scripts) &ndash; in each `package.json` the following scripts are available:

 * `clean`: completely removes the `./build` sub-directory.